Skip to main content

 To create columns:

-• Highlight the information you would like placed in columns.
+1. Highlight the text you want to place in columns.

 From the main navigation, go to the Format tab and choose columns